IN2-Moist/2Take1-Moist-Script/README.md

 ##### Orbital Room Block

 - Teleport to block location?

-`Teleports you directly in front of the orbital entrance you need to be inside your facility otherwise game kicks you out of the interior`
+`Teleport's you directly in front of the orbital entrance you need to be inside your facility otherwise game kicks you out of the interior`

 - Block Orbital Entrance with Wall